thogiti/thogiti.github.io/_posts/2025-12-02-LLM-Transformers-Hard-Constraints-AI-Crypto.md

 When surjectivity and injectivity coexist inside the same policy $\pi_\theta$, the overall system inherits both reachable actions and reversible inputs.
 This combination is more constraining than either property alone.

-A few observations follow directly.

-#### Input shaping and output prediction become mutually reinforcing.

-If adversaries can influence observations, they can search $\mathcal{Z}$ for sequences that drive $\pi_\theta$ toward specific actions.
-If adversaries can recover (or approximate) $r_\theta^{-1}$, they can observe what the agent has seen, anticipate likely actions, and optimize their own strategies accordingly.

-#### Safety and privacy cannot be isolated.

-A mechanism that relies on confidential signals can lose its intended incentive properties if those signals leak through internal representations.
-Likewise, safety assumptions fail if an adversary can steer the agent using crafted inputs whose structure is inferred from observing partial leaks of its state.

-#### System-level robustness must be formulated at the mechanism boundary.

-From the mechanism’s point of view, the agent is effectively an arbitrary function inside the admissible input and action sets.
-The correctness conditions must be properties of the contract and oracle pathways, not assumptions about internal network invariants.

-This leads naturally to the architectural principles of Part II.
+When surjectivity and injectivity coexist, they create mutually reinforcing threats: adversaries who can influence observations (exploiting surjectivity) and recover internal states (exploiting injectivity) gain a closed-loop advantage.
+Safety and privacy can no longer be treated as separate concerns, leaked representations enable better input manipulation, and manipulated inputs produce exploitable actions.
+This forces system-level robustness to be formulated at the mechanism boundary: the contract and oracle pathways must enforce correctness properties, not the network's internal invariants.

 #### Concrete Example: AI Vault Manager Under Combined Threats

 To see how these properties interact, consider an AI-controlled DeFi vault with the following architecture:

 **System components:**

 $$
 \text{Market data } z \xrightarrow{\text{tokenize}} s \xrightarrow{r_\theta} h \xrightarrow{\text{TF}_\theta} h' \xrightarrow{\text{decode}} a \xrightarrow{\text{contract}} \text{execution}
 $$